 Cell movement induce a localized rise in fluorescent protein content.
 It can be detected using this kind of investigation.
 Highly luminous granules reveal the concentration of tis protein.

-This assay determines the condition of each cell using many wavelengths, then scores each wavelength against other wavelengths depending on size, shape, and position.
+This assay determines the condition of each cell using many wave lengths.
+Then scores each wave length against other wave lengths relying on size, shape, and position.

-The CellInsight CX5 HCS Platform uses proprietary autofocus and integrated plate scanning intelligence technologies to examine cell populations and phenotypes.
+The CellInsight CX5 HCS Platform uses property auto focus and united plate examine intelligence technique to examine cell populations and pheno types.

-The Ultra is a real point scanning confocal microscope that captures images at a higher resolution than the Micro.
-It contains four solid-state lasers with excitation frequency.
+The Ultra is a real point scan meeting micro scope that captures images at a higher resolve than the Micro xpress.
+It include four solid state lasers with feeling rate.

 Comfortable with Any Model

 We offer assay development, filter, and data analysis knowledge and services.
 For high content screens the readout is based on images.
 Our High Content Screening (HCS) is helpful for your business boost.